Restructuring to get rid of an employee

 Delivering an abrasive tirade might, at times, seem like the best approach, but it could well jeopardise any resolution.
 It’s far more effective to have people participate in the process to give them a real sense of choice and control.

-Find out about managing issues before you need to take disciplinary action
+Learn how to deal with issues before you need to take disciplinary action.

 From there: disciplinary